imansmallapple/imansmallapple.github.io/application-development/basic-concepts/arkts-language-reference.md

 A `string` is a sequence of characters; some characters can be set by using escape sequences.

 A `string` literal consists of zero or more characters enclosed in single (') or double quotes (").
-The special form of string literals are template literals enclosed in backtick quotes (\`).
+The special form of string literals is template literals enclosed in backtick quotes (\`).

 ```typescript
 let s1 = 'Hello, world!\n';